Clinical ink Selected for Global Late Phase Parkinson’s Disease Programs

 Combining eCOA and Ground-Breaking Movement Disorders Digital Biomarker Platform to Evaluate and Predict PD Severity.

 /EIN News/ -- Horsham, PA, Dec.
-14, 2022 (GLOBE NEWSWIRE) -- Horsham, Pa.; December 14, 2022 — Clinical ink, a global life science technology company, has partnered with a leading biopharmaceutical organization focused on Parkinson’s Disease research to deploy remote technology that captures study participants’ symptoms at home and clinical sites in the United States and Europe.
+15, 2022 (GLOBE NEWSWIRE) -- Clinical ink, a global life science technology company, has partnered with a leading biopharmaceutical organization focused on Parkinson’s Disease research to deploy remote technology that captures study participants’ symptoms at home and clinical sites in the United States and Europe.

 This late-phase clinical development program follows patients over the course of eighteen months and aims to identify measures that can detect Parkinson’s disease progression before the onset of significant symptoms.
 By adopting Clinical ink’s BrainBaselineä platform, researchers are now able to access essential insights into Parkinson’s disease progression via remotely monitored sensor biometrics and wearable data collected passively and during fit-for-purpose active tasks.